userdev-ops/azurerm-web-app/README.md

 ### web_app_name
 The name for the Web app.
 Without environment naming.

+### restrict_ip
+The ipv4 address you want to allow accessing the web app

-### gateway_ip
+### restrict_subnet_mask
-The ip address to the gateway protecting the web application.
+The subnet mask for the ipv4 address you want to allow accessing the web app, defaults to 0.0.0.0 (every ip allowed)

 ### account_replication_type
 The Storage Account replication type.
 See azurerm_storage_account module for posible values.